uiuc-hpc/lci/docs/tutorial.md

 # Write LCI programs

-Read [this short paper](https://arxiv.org/abs/2503.15400) to understand the high-level interface design of LCI.

 See `examples` and `tests` for some example code.

+Read [this paper](https://jiakunyan.github.io/source/lci_preprint.pdf) to comprehensively understand LCI interface and runtime design.

 <!-- TODO: Add more examples and tests. -->